section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 ![create_new_integrations](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-create-new-integration.png)

 Name your integration `blog_app_integration`, then click `Submit` to set it up.
-Once done, you should now be able to view your notion integrations settings, i.e., the integration token:
+Once done, you should now be able to view the notion integrations settings, i.e., the integration token:

 To save this integration, scroll down and click Save changes.
-This will reveal your notion integration key.
+This will reveal your notion-integration key.
 Copy this key so that you can use it later to connect to Next.js

 ![notion_secrets](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-secrets.png)

-Go back to the workspace you created in the previous step, where you created your pages, i.e., `Latest posts`, and click on `Share`:
+Go back to the workspace created in the previous step, where you created the pages, i.e., `Latest posts`, and click on `Share`:

 ![notion_share](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-share.png)

 Click on Invite.
-On the resulting modal, you should be able to see the integration you just created:
+On the resulting modal, you should be able to see the integration just created:

 ![notion_integrations](/engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/notion-integrations.png)